The VW diesel scandal changed my career

 For some, electric vehicles (EVs) are not yet suitable.

-Take our family farm in the mountainous regions of Germany, for example.
+Take, for example, our family's farm in the mountainous regions of Germany.

 Every mission there requires a robust vehicle, but one battery charge is not even enough for a week.
 Charging an EV there is a difficult endeavor, to say the least.
 As a family, we need a versatile and functional car that serves two purposes.
 One day it needs to transport our family to a restaurant, while the next day it should be able to haul heavy construction materials and equipment.
 It is important that the car is equipped with a trailer hitch to tow trailers loaded with an excavator or timber, regardless of the season.
 Given the high demands placed on the vehicle, the vehicle must also remain affordable and well below the price of 30,000 euros as a used car.

-But most people do not live in rural areas.
+But most people don't live in rural areas.

 In Western countries, around 80% of the population live in urban areas, while China has around 60% and India around 34%.
 The charging infrastructure in these urban areas is dense, at least compared to the sparse surrounding countryside.
 This means the increasing accessibility and convenience of charging stations for electric vehicle owners.